carpentries-incubator/shell-extras/_episodes/06-job-control.md

 Column 1 shows the username of the user the processes are being run by.
 This is the username the computer uses when checking
-permissions: each process is allowed to access exactly the same things as the user ruuning it, no more, no less.
+permissions: each process is allowed to access exactly the same things as the user running it, no more, no less.

 Column 5, STIME, shows when the process started running, whilst Column 7, TIME, shows you how much time process has used, whilst Column 8,